 Systemic risk buffer (in force from 1 January 2025)

 At its 767th meeting on 16 June 2026, the Governing Board of Banka Slovenije confirmed the results of the regular review of the calibration of the sectoral systemic risk buffer (sSyRB).
-Based on the assessment conducted, it was concluded that the current buffer rates remain appropriate and should be kept unchanged.
+Banka Slovenije assesses that the buffer rates remain appropriate and should be kept unchanged.

 Banka Slovenije assesses that the sSyRB continues to be an important preventive instrument that contributes to strengthening banks’ resilience to the potential materialisation of sectorally concentrated risks.
 Banka Slovenije will continue to regularly monitor risk developments and, if necessary, adjust the calibration of the instrument.